PaulDuvall/aws-5-mins/cloudshell/README.md

 You can customize your shell environment with dark and light mode, modifying font size.
 You can download and upload files and launch multiple tabs and columns.

 Because of the ephemeral nature of CloudShell, it can be used to ensure consistency because - other than your home directory - it resets its configuration every time you use it.

-CloudShell is helpful for establishing context as you switch between AWS accounts as it's easy to determine which account and region you are in.
+Therefore, it can be very useful for experimentation.
+CloudShell is also helpful for establishing context as you switch between AWS accounts as it's easy to determine which account and in which region you are running.

 As of February 2020, it has been launched in five AWS regions with more to come.

 # Pricing
 There is no extra cost.
 You only pay for the resources you use or create from CloudShell.
 You can run up to 10 sessions per region - which is a soft limit.